Caloaks/ios-swift-chat-app/README.md

 pod update
 ```

-Now you can see installed CometChatPulseSDK framework by inspecting CometChatPulse-swift-sampleApp.xcworkspace.
+Now you can see installed CometChatSDK framework by inspecting CometChatPulse-swift-sampleApp.xcworkspace.